-One of my favourite lists in Shaun Usher’s brilliant Lists of Note is that of essayist and clergyman Sydney Smith.
+One of my favourite additions to Shaun Usher’s perfect-for-browsing collection of noteworthy lists, Lists of Note, is that of essayist and clergyman Sydney Smith.
 Sent to Lady Georgiana Morpeth in February 1820, Smith listed twenty pieces of advice to help his good friend overcome a bout of depression.

 |Sydney Smith, wit and provider of good

-Upon considering the advice listed (which includes feel-good fiction, blazing fires, and not seeing further than dinner time – my favourite), Smith clearly had a knack for cheering up a friend, and his advice hasn’t lost much value since.
+Judging by the advice listed (which includes feel-good fiction, blazing fires, and not planning further than dinner time – my favourite), Smith clearly had a knack for cheering up a friend, and his advice hasn’t lost much value since.

-Nobody has suffered more from low spirits than I have done—so I feel for you.
+The letter begins, “Dear Lady Georgiana, Nobody has suffered more from low spirits than I have done—so I feel for you.”

 Sydney’s twenty pieces of advice for “low spirits”: